nikitavoloboev/data/docs/focusing/processes.md

 ## Evening

 1. Do [evening skin care routine](../health/skin-care.md).
 2. Evening [exercise](../fitness/exercises.md).
-Until exhaustion: push ups, deep squats & downward dog to cobra pose.
+Until failure: push ups, deep squats & downward dog to cobra pose.
 Listen to some soothing music and think of plans for tomorrow or podcast.
 3. Write in [look back](../looking-back/looking-back.md) & review of habits + check on [plans](goals.md).
 4. Some light [news](../research/staying-on-top-of-things.md) or book reading (book preferred).
 5. Sleep.
 I try to not expose myself to blue light during evening and be thoroughly exhausted at this point from good day's work so falling asleep is fast.